Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: The Heisenberg Commutation Relations (CCR)

 The first two terms in \eqref{fc1} give no difficulty: as tensor products of Schwartz functions with themselves, even after the action of the pseudodifferential operators as in item (a) they produce smooth kernels which decrease rapidly along the diagonal, and so satisfy the requirements of (i) and (iii) in Theorem \ref{gk}.
 So we concentrate on the contributions from the integral in \eqref{fc1}.

 Firstly, notice that away from the diagonal \(x=y\) the integral defines a smooth function since it is a well-behaved oscillatory integral.
 Thus it is sufficient to restrict to the positive quadrant \(\{x>0,y>0\}\) and the negative quadrant \(\{x<0,y<0\}\), in checking that this contribution to the kernel verifies (i) and (iii) in Theorem \ref{gk}.
-Write \(\tmx=\mp 1+\tmx\pm 1\), and similarly for \(y\), with the \(\pm\) depending on the quadrant.
+Write \(\tmx=\mp 1+\tmx\pm 1\), for \(x\lessgtr 0\) and note that \(1\pm\tmx\) and its derivatives approach zero as \(x\to\mp\infty\) etc., and similarly for \(y\).
 Expanding out, there is a cancellation of the \(k^4\) in the numerator, leading to an expression of the form